kHRISl33t/runtime-env-cra/README.md

 ```

-## Usage inside Docker
+## Usage in Docker

 You must have an example of your `.env` layout.
 A project usually have a `.env.example` which represents that.
-Inside a docker container we can relay on that.
+Inside a docker container we can lean on the `.env.example`. **Make sure your `.env.example` is always represents the correct format!**

 ```Dockerfile
 # build